mariam138/ultimate-ateez-quiz/README.md

     - No further errors are shown when no option buttons have been clicked during the quiz.
     - No further errors were present when the instructions modal, settings modal or exit modal were open.
     - No further errors were shown on the results page, and the warning for an empty heading disappeared.
+- The JavaScript code was validated using [JSHint](https://jshint.com/) by direct input.
+No errors were shown, however there were several warnings due to the fact that I had used syntax that is only avaible for ES6 onwards.
+Therefore, these warnings were ignored.
+The validtor highlighted an unused variable that had been declared, **scoreDiv**, and so this was removed from the JavaScript code.

 ### Lighthouse Testing